 An individual may be U.S. Citizen based on their parents being a U.S. Citizen when they are born, they can derive citizenship from their parents becoming U.S. Citizens while the individual is a child, or an they can apply to become a U.S. Citizen through Naturalization.

-The lawyers at Chapman Law Firm can help you navigate through the U.S. Immigration system and apply for Citizenship.
+The lawyers at Chapman & Roberts, P.A. can help you navigate through the U.S. Immigration system and apply for Citizenship.

 Acquiring U.S. Citizenship